 Can My New ERP system coexist with an On-Premise ERP System?

 Businesses have often invested heavily in local, on-premise ERP solutions.
 Therefore, it is imperative that any new ERP system you bring on to manage your global expansion co-exists with your prior headquarters system because, as you know, there is a lot of legacy data in the system which you simply can’t move into the new system overnight.
 A two-tier implementation enables such businesses to keep their existing systems while introducing more agile, cloud-based global ERP capabilities for new subsidiaries and divisions without disrupting ongoing operations.
 The right solution ensures complete synchronization between the two, ERP systems.

 Moving to a global ERP system can appear daunting, but with the right solution and an experienced provider, it can help unleash your business’ true growth potential.

-Here at Softengine, we have a strong track record of providing flexible, reliable global ERP systems.
+Here at Softengine, we THE SOFTENGINE ADVANTAGE with a strong track record of providing flexible, reliable global ERP systems.